 Graduate Program Learning Objectives

-The MS degree in Geology has two options in addition to required coursework: The Plan A focuses on original research and the production and oral defense of a research thesis.
-The Plan B requires more coursework and the production of a report and oral defense on a current topic of importance in the field.
-The Plan B degree has two emphases: 1) Energy and 2) Environmental.
+USU Geology offers two MS degree programs: Plan A, MS Geology, focuses on original research and the production and oral defense of a research thesis.
+The Plan B, MS-Applied Environmental Geoscience (MS-AEG), requires more coursework and the production of a report and oral defense on a current topic of importance in the field.
+The MS-AEG degree has two tracks: energy or environmental.

 The detailed procedures and requirements for each of the degrees can be found in the Geology Graduate Handbook.